 - 1/2 green bell pepper, finely chopped

 - 1/2 teaspoon cayenne, plus more to taste

 - 1 1/2 pounds smoked sausage, halved lengthwise, then cut crosswise into half moons

 - Louisiana hot sauce, for serving

-- Cook's Note: Gumbo thickness is a matter of personal preference.
-Some folks enjoy a very thick gravylike sauce, and others prefer theirs to be more on the brothy side.
+Cook's Note: Gumbo thickness is a matter of personal preference.
+Some folks enjoy a very thick gravylike sauce, and others prefer their gumbo to be more on the brothy side.
 Either is correct; make it how you like it!